-In the costs estimate, the financing costs to be proved may generally be stated with the interest rate (including ancillary costs and commitment commission) of the German syndicate banks granting the film loans, but on no account more than 8% higher than the applicable base interest rate of the European Central Bank.
-No financing costs for the producer's own funds may be taken into account; these also include funds made available to the producer by affiliated companies within the meaning of section 15 of the Stock Corporation Act (Aktiengesetz, AktG) unless these funds are demonstrably based on an existing bank loan of the affiliated company which gives out the loaned funds, and the interest charges are only applied within affiliated companies on the same or better conditions.
+In the costs estimate, the financing costs to be proved may generally be stated with the interest rate (including ancillary costs and commitment commission) of the German syndicate banks granting the film loans, but on no account more than 8% above the relevant basic interest rate in force of the European Central Bank.
+No financing costs for the producer's own funds may be stated.